TAR5/people_counter/readme.md

 You can find the required libraries in the Arduino library manager.

 - wiring_private.h (for giving the pins the required functionality, already included by default)
-- ArduinoHttpClient.h (libary to make HTTP requests, already included by default)
+- ArduinoHttpClient.h (library to make HTTP requests, already included by default)
 - WiFiNINA.h (WiFi library for the MKR WiFi 1010 board)

 ### Secrets